 Detection limits of quantitative and digital PCR assays and their influence in presence-absence surveys of environmental DNA

 A set of universal guidelines is needed to determine the limit of detection (LOD) in PCR-based analyses of low concentration DNA.
 In particular, environmental DNA (eDNA) studies require sensitive and reliable methods to detect rare and cryptic species through shed genetic material in environmental samples.
-Current strategies for assessing...Hunter, Margaret; Dorazio, Robert M.; Butterfield, John S.; Meigs-Friend, Gaia; Nico, Leo; Ferrante, Jason
+Current strategies for assessing...Hunter, Margaret; Dorazio, Robert M.; Butterfield, John S.; Meigs-Friend, Gaia; Nico, Leo; Ferrante, Jason A.

 A landscape-scale assessment of above- and belowground primary production in coastal wetlands: Implications for climate change-induced community shifts

 Above- and belowground production in coastal wetlands are important contributors to carbon accumulation and ecosystem sustainability.
 As sea level rises, we can expect shifts to more salt-tolerant communities, which may alter these ecosystem functions and services.
 Although the direct influence of salinity on species-level primary production has...Stagg, Camille L.; Schoolmaster, Donald R.; Piazza, Sarai C.; Snedden, Gregg; Steyer, Gregory D.; Fischenich, Craig J; McComas, Robert W.

 Mangrove expansion and contraction at a poleward range limit: Climate extremes and land-ocean temperature gradients